 We have a ‘cafeteria system’ at Patcham.
 Lunches are provided by Eden and are cooked fresh each day on the premises.
 We have a healthy menu that provides a balanced diet and is also popular with the children.
 Meals can be ordered online using our ParentPay system.
-The current menu can be seen by clicking the link below.

 Children may also bring packed lunches, which are kept outside their classrooms.
 We are a healthy school and believe that it is vital that children eat a healthy balanced meal at lunchtime to ensure they can concentrate and enjoy their learning.
 We therefore ask parents to support us in this by providing a healthy packed lunch: sweets and chocolate are not appropriate!

 Please note we are a nut free school and appreciate your co-operation in maintaining this.
 We have children attending the school who have serious life-threatening allergies.